 First Aid: Choking

+A foreign object that is stuck at the back of the throat may block the throat or cause muscular spasm.
 Young children especially are prone to choking.
 A child may choke on food, or may put small objects into their mouth and cause a blockage of the airway.

-How to Recognise a:
+How to Recognise a Mild Obstruction:

-Severe Obstruction:
+How to Recognise a Severe Obstruction:

-Treatment for adult or child
+Treatment for a child or adult

 If the obstruction is mild: